 Once the roux is a golden color, slowly add the milk stirring to combine well.
 After a quick simmer, the basil, nutmeg, salt & pepper are added to finish it off.

 This is where you get to have some fun …it’s like an arts & crafts project.
-Assuming your baking dish is 13″ by 9″, you should be able to squeeze in 8 grilled zucchini strips per layer.
+Assuming your baking dish is somewhere around 13″ by 9″, you should be able to squeeze in 8 grilled zucchini strips per layer.
 You’ll have a total of 3 layers.
 Before you begin, take a look at your zucchini and pick out the 8 “best looking” grilled strips …4 with vertical markings and 4 with horizontal markings.
 Keep them on the side to be used for the top layer.

 You’ll have about 2 cups of the white sauce.
 Start off by spreading about 2/3 cup of the sauce on the bottom of the prepared baking dish.
 Next, add a layer of zucchini strips with the grilled sides facing up.
 Then sprinkle half of the shredded mozzarella and half of the parmesan over the entire surface.
 Repeat with a layer of sauce (it will be quite thick so just apply small dollops evenly over the entire surface) then zucchini strips followed by the remaining mozzarella and parmesan.
 Finish it off with the rest of the white sauce then the remaining zucchini strips placed so that the top layer shows alternating grill marks.

-This can be prepared up to this point early in the day, then pop it in the oven about an hour before serving.
+Prepare your Creamy Grilled Zucchini Parmigiana up to this point early in the day, then pop it in the oven about an hour before serving.
 So yummy.
 Just the right amount of richness.

-grilled zucchini parmigiana
+creamy grilled zucchini parmigiana

 Adapted from a recipe by Domenica Marchetti